awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. For **Build specification**, do one of the following:
    + If your source code includes a build spec file, choose **Use the buildspec\.yml in the source code root directory**\.
    + If your source code does not include a build spec file, choose **Insert build commands**\.
 For **Build command**, type the commands you want to run during the build phase in the build environment\.
-For multiple commands, separate each command with `&&`\.
+For multiple commands, separate each command with `&&` for Linux\-based build environments or `;` for Windows\-based build environments\.
 For **Output files**, type the paths to the build output files in the build environment that you want to send to AWS CodePipeline\.
 For multiple files, separate each file path with a comma\.
 For more information, see the tooltips in the console\.

 1. For **AWS CodeBuild service role**, do one of the following:
    + If you do not have an AWS CodeBuild service role in your AWS account, choose **Create a service role in your account**\.
 In the **Role name** box, type a name for the service role or leave the suggested name\. \(Service role names must be unique across your AWS account\.\)